nile-roth/Cs386_TeamProject/D4Implementation.md

 ## **2. Tests**
 3.1.1: We used the test framework Mocha to test our code for this release.

-3.1.2: Automated unit tests are located here: [a link](https://github.com/nilewuzhere/Cs386_TeamProject/blob/D4/test.js)
+3.1.2: Automated unit tests are located [here](https://github.com/nilewuzhere/Cs386_TeamProject/blob/D4/test.js)

-3.1.3:
+3.1.3: Example: [Our first test](https://github.com/nilewuzhere/Cs386_TeamProject/blob/D4/test.js), run for [this page](https://moneymonkeys.azurewebsites.net/Home/main?wage=36.00), will test that a wage can properly be recorded from the user to be used by the wage clock.

 3.1.4: Automated Test Result: